eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 native compilers and preferred toolchains.

 `CMake <http://cmake.org/>`__ is an open-source, cross-platform family of tools designed to build, test, and package software.
-It is used to control the software compilation process using simple platform and compiler-independent configuration files.
+It controls the software compilation process using simple platform and compiler-independent configuration files.
 It also generates native makefiles, projects, and workspaces of your development environment.
 CMake's main strength is built portability.
 The same CMake input files